Photo by Jay Slater

 In the early 1900s, the foothills near Trinidad were dotted with active coal-mining camps.
 Miles of tunnels stretched below the Purgatoire River Valley.
 Above them, trains carried the black treasure to market.

 Many camps have vanished or are in ruins.
 Cokedale, known in 1907 as a model mining camp, remains much as it was then.
 First, visit Trinidad’s Colorado State Welcome Center at 309 Nevada to pick up the Cokedale brochure so that you can take the self-guided tour through town.
-If you would like to visit the Cokedale Mining Museum while you are there, call ahead, 719-846-7428 Tues-Thurs only, or 719-846-8763, to make an appointment.
+If you would like to visit the Cokedale Mining Museum while you are there, call ahead for hours:, 719-846-7428, or 719-846-8763.

 Take Highway 12, the Scenic Highway of Legends, seven miles to Cokedale (right turn) and its coke ovens across the road (left turn).
 These ovens (shown above) once burned round the clock.
 Huge ebony mountains just outside town are the slag piles from early operations..